risingwavelabs/rfcs/rfcs/0006-a-new-schedule-way-for_distributed_lookup_join.md

 // we create 4 LookupJoin with task id 0, 1, 2 and 3 , because we have 4 distinct parallel unit

-// LookupJoin should be scheduled by their task id to corresponding worker LookupJoin 1 -> parallel unit 2 -> worker A
+// LookupJoin should be scheduled by their task id to corresponding worker LookupJoin 0 -> parallel unit 2 -> worker A
-LookupJoin 2 -> parallel unit 3 -> worker B
+LookupJoin 1 -> parallel unit 3 -> worker B
-LookupJoin 3 -> parallel unit 4 -> worker C
+LookupJoin 2 -> parallel unit 4 -> worker C
-LookupJoin 4 -> parallel unit 5 -> worker D
+LookupJoin 3 -> parallel unit 5 -> worker D
 ```

 ### Distributed LookupJoin
 For each inner side table parallel unit we will schedule a LookupJoin executor.
-Each LookupJoin executor will fetch the outer side data already shuffled by VHashInfo and then do the lookup join locally.
+Each LookupJoin executor will fetch the outer side data already shuffled by ConsistentHashInfo and then do the lookup join locally.
 We can maintain 2 kind of lookup implementation by checking LookupJoin executioin env.
 If LookupJoin executed in frontend node it must be in local execution mode.
 If LookupJoin executed in commpute node it must be in distributed execution mode.